How To Use And Configure WordPress Widgets – Part 3

 Learn how to add and configure a number of useful widgets on your WordPress sidebar …

-In this tutorial we are going to show you how to configure other commonly-used WordPress sidebar widgets.
+In this tutorial you are going to learn how to configure other WordPress widgets.

 Add Post Categories

-Now that you have configure a text widget containing a clickable support button, let’s configure a widget to display Categories on the sidebar navigation section.
+Now that you have configure a text widget containing a clickable help button, let’s configure a widget for your Categories.

-The Categories widget displays on the sidebar navigation menu by default.
-All you have to do, therefore, is place the widget wherever you want your categories to display by clicking and dragging it in the sidebar area …
+The Categories widget already displays on the sidebar by default.
+Place the widget wherever you want your categories to display by clicking and dragging it in your sidebar area …

-Before adding a Categories widget to your sidebar area, we first recommend setting up your post categories inside your dashboard …
+Before adding a Categories widget to your sidebar, we recommend configuring your post categories inside the WP dashboard …

 (WordPress Categories Panel)

-• If you have too many categories, check Display as dropdown (this significantly reduces the length of your content by displaying all categories in a drop-down menu).
+• If you have too many categories, check Display as dropdown (this significantly reduces the length of the content by displaying all categories inside a drop-down menu).
 Leave the box unticked if you want a list of all categories to display on your sidebar.
 (2)

 • Leave the remaining options unchecked, or see the additional notes on configuring the Categories widget below.